AslihanYoldas/flutter_to_do_v2/README.md

-# Flutter To-Do List App with Firebase
+# Flutter To-Do List App

-A Flutter to-do list app that performs CRUD (Create, Read, Update, Delete) operations with SQLite and Firebase Cloud Firestore using cubit state management.
+A Flutter to-do list app that performs CRUD (Create, Read, Update, Delete) operations on SQLite and Firebase Cloud Firestore using cubit state management and dependency injection.
+The app also uses Firebase Authentication for login.

 ## Feautures
 - Firebase Authentication: Implements user authentication using Firebase for secure login.